Tokyo Mew Mew: Tokyo Mew Mew à La Mode

 Ichigo and Masaya move to England to study endangered species.
 The remaining Mew Mews continue to eliminate the Chimera Animas left behind by the aliens.
 They face a new threat in the form of the Saint Rose Crusaders: Humans with supernatural abilities who desire to conquer the world and create a "utopia" while taking over the remaining Chimera Animas.

 Berry Shirayuki becomes the sixth Mew Mew and temporarily takes Ichigo's place as the leader.
 Berry is the first Mew Mew to be infused with the DNA of two endangered species, the Andean mountain cat and the Amami rabbit.
 As one of the strongest Mew Mews, Berry is targeted by two of the Crusaders, who attack her at school.
 Ichigo returns to provide assistance during this battle.
 For their final attack, two Crusaders hypnotize the citizens of Tokyo and set them against the Mew Mews.
 Berry and her childhood friend Tasuku Meguro use their newfound feelings of love to reverse the hypnosis and cause a change of heart in the Crusaders.

-Tokyo Mew Mew Olé
+Tokyo Mew Mew Olé!

+This spin-off follows five high school boys, Aoi Shibuya, Shizuka Yoyogi, Ryusei Kanda, Taichi Hiroo, and Ayato Roppongi, as they protect Tokyo by transforming into Mew Mews alongside female lead, Anzu Hinata.